rtircher/lein-haml-sass/README.md

 ## TODO

+* document separate usage for lein1 and lein2
+* add check for lein1 and lein2 in each version and fail appropriately
+* TODO remove bundled gems and use default gem to do in options.clj
 * document usage of project
 * checks deps before running tasks
 * need to do some kind of perf test